raoul2000/fs-explorer/README.md

 # FS-Explorer

 This project is a basic file system explorer implemented as a fullstack clojure(script) application.
-Its real purpose is not actually to explore a file system (there are plenty of application that does this very well) but to explore clojure(script) related technologies, library and tools to build fullstack application.
+Its real purpose is not actually to explore a file system (there are plenty of application that do this very well) but to explore clojure(script) related technologies, library and tools to build fullstack application.

 It is derivated from a similar project called [clostack](https://github.com/raoul2000/clostack).